Also see:

 It may be appropriate for a project technical specification to incorporate different forms of earthworks specification for different types of fill material, eg method compaction for general fills and end product compaction for coarse granular fills.

-The earthworks technical specification shall include relevant conditions to be satisfied during construction to ensure the following are met:
+The earthworks specification shall include relevant conditions to be satisfied during construction to ensure the following are met:

 - materials are chemically suitable for the project and the surrounding environment